6. Accreditation Evaluation

 If a college granted Reasonable Assurance is making adequate progress in complying with the Standards, Provisional Accreditation may be granted to that college on the date that letters of acceptance (admission) are mailed to members of the initial class.
 Following the granting of Provisional Accreditation status and during the first semester of the second year of the initial class matriculation, a comprehensive site visit will be conducted to determine whether the program is making progress in complying with the Standards.
 The Report of Evaluation from that site visit will clearly describe and identify compliance and/or non-compliance with each Standard at the time of the site visit.
 If the Council determines that deficiencies are severe and compliance with the Standards is unlikely, the college may be placed on Terminal Accreditation.
 If the Council determines that the program is making reasonable progress in complying with the Standards, Provisional Accreditation may be continued.

-A focused site visit may be conducted at any time during the developmental period (i.e., period of granting Reasonable Assurance to granting Full Accreditation).
-A comprehensive site visit is conducted during the second semester of the fourth year of the initial class matriculation.
-If the Council determines that the college is in compliance with each Standard, Full Accreditation will be granted.
-Programs that make reasonable progress in complying with the Standards during the developmental period may have Provisional Accreditation status extended (but not for more than five years); or, the college may be placed on Limited Accreditation if it meets the requirements for that accreditation status; or, if the Council determines that deficiencies are severe and compliance with the Standards is unlikely, the college may be placed on Terminal Accreditation.
+A focused site visit may be conducted at any time during the developmental period (i.e., period of granting Reasonable Assurance to granting Accredited status).
+A comprehensive site visit is conducted during the second half of the final year of the first class that matriculated.
+If the Council determines that the college is in compliance with each Standard, Accredited status will be granted.
+If the Council determines the college does not comply with the Standards, the college will be placed on Terminal Accreditation.
 Programs placed on Terminal Accreditation are required to follow the procedures outlined for Terminal Accreditation status to protect the interests of enrolled students.

 When Reasonable Assurance or Provisional Accreditation is granted, interim reports are required at six-month intervals to monitor the program's progress in complying with the Standards.
 In particular, changes in business or educational plans must be addressed in detail.